 Cost of Living: UAE vs Germany

-According to Numbeo's cost of living data for Dubai:
+According to Numbeo the cost of living in Dubai is:

 |---|---|---|